pypyr/pypyr/README.rst

   $ pypyr --name magritte --log 20

-Check here `pypyr.steps.echo`_ for to see yaml that does this.
+Check here `pypyr.steps.echo`_ to see yaml that does this.

 Run a pipeline
 --------------